hwangisgone/GarticClone/README.md

 ## Building

 > [!IMPORTANT]
 > If you use WSL/WSL2 to build and develop the app, you'll need to install the driver matching your system.
-More info can be found on [this Microsoft article][https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps]
+More info can be found on [this Microsoft article][wslgui]

 To quickly build the app, you may run the `build.sh` script provided at the root of the project.